Skip to content

 For U.S. citizens: Visit the U.S. State Department website for detailed information on applying for and renewing passports.
 Check out the Passport Offices in San Luis Obispo County website for locations and application.

-Regular processing time can take 4-6 weeks from the time of application.
+Regular processing time can take 4-6 weeks from the time of application but surges in applications may make the process take longer.
 Expedited service is available, at a cost, but provides a quicker processing time.
 The Cal Poly International Center highly recommends students apply for a passport early in the study abroad planning process.

 Visas